spatialfruitsalad/pomelo/README.md

 ```

 The first line are the number of particles.
 The second line is a comment line, which contains information needed for running pomelo correctly.
+The boundary conditions can be:
+`periodic_cuboidal`: periodic in all three directions
+`periodic_xy`,`periodic_xz`,`periodic_yz`: periodic in two directions and hard wall in the other direction
+`periodic_x`,`periodic_y`,`periodic_z`: periodc in one direction and hard walls in the other two directions
+`none`: system inside a hard box

-The boundary conditions can be `periodic_cuboidal` or `none`. the parameter `boxsz` is the size of the box that is used by pomelo.
+The parameter `boxsz` is the size of the box that is used by pomelo.
+The parameter `percolating_cluster` changes output files for a more convenient handling of cells with percolating features.
 The other parameters are not important for pomelo.

 ### Pomelo workflow (generic)